The Land Exchange

 - Destinations for rock climbers

 A bi-partisan group of leaders worked with us and local communities to craft the legislation and made many changes to address concerns associated with mining in the area.
-Federal land exchange legislation requires us to complete and Environmental Impact Statement not only for the project, but for all the land included in the exchange.
+Federal land exchange legislation requires us to complete an Environmental Impact Statement not only for the project, but for all the lands included in the exchange.
+For more information on the land exchange, visit the project background page published by the federal government.